jrpool/jsonresume-theme-a11y/README.md

 - The source file
 - The command that invokes the application

+Your options and the methods for selecting them are described below.

-### Language
+### Language (`lang`)

 You can declare what language your résumé is in.
+This makes your résumé localized and also more accessible.
+With the language declared, an assistive device that is converting the text to speech may be better able to render the content with correct pronunciation.

-Do this by including a `lang` property in your source file.
+Do this by including a `lang` property at the root level of your source file.
 Make the value of the `lang` property an object with 2 properties: `format` and `data`.
 The value of `format` should be `hide`, and the value of `data` should be an [HTML-standard code](https://www.iana.org/assignments/language-subtag-registry/language-subtag-registry) for a language.
 Follow the [advice of the W3C](https://www.w3.org/International/questions/qa-choosing-language-tags) on this.
 For English, the `lang` property would be:

 ```json
 "lang": {